benjiec/tangle-coral/README.md

 hmmpress pfam-downloads/Pfam-A.hmm
 ```

+Also, download the `Pfam-A.clans.tsv` file into data directory.

 ### Prepare List of Genomes

 There is a list of Coral genomes in `data/genomes_coral.txt`, and a list of